tstein/mirror-minder/doc/playbook.md

 ## how to read these issues

-`mirror-minder`'s issues are meant to include as much context as possible on what looks wrong, what it does and doesn't know, and where you might want to look next.
+`mirror-minder`'s issues include as much context as possible on what looks wrong, what it does and doesn't know, and where you might want to look next.
 Each issue represents problems with one or more mirrors on a single mirror host, identified by its FQDN.
 Each mirror is given one of three judgments, plus an explanation:

-* A hollow red circle (⭕) means the repo had an issue that definitely requires attention.
+* A hollow red circle (⭕) means the repo has an issue that definitely requires attention.
 * A yellow square (🟨) means the repo has an issue that doesn't yet require attention, or that `mirror-minder` doesn't have enough info to assert a problem.
 * A full green circle (🟢) means the repo passed all checks.

+After opening an issue, `mirror-minder` will continuously edit the top comment with fresh information.
+If one of its issues shows all mirrors are green, the issue was either resolved or was transient, and you can resolve the issue.
+It will open a new one if the issue recurs.

 ## what to do